Connect Circular Economy

 One of the key pathways to a successful transition towards a climate neutral circular economy is the use of alternative and more circular feedstocks, such as (plastic) waste, captured CO2, and biobased materials.

 The chemical industry aims to increase the use of alternative feedstock in its processes.
-The European Commission’s communication on Sustainable Carbon Cycles has set an aspirational target of 20% on the share of sustainable non-fossil carbon in chemical and plastic products.
+In the European Commission’s Communication on Sustainable Carbon Cycles, an aspirational target on the share of sustainable non-fossil carbon in chemical and plastic products of 20% has been set.
 In parallel, it is important to assess the carbon and environmental footprint of these alternatives and their impact on performance and functionality of end products to compare it to those of current fossil-derived products.
 For instance, the use of alternative feedstock might come with decreased material & energy efficiencies that should be evaluated against the feedstocks which are deployed today.

 Biobased feedstock

-The value added of biobased chemicals, which is around 1.6% of the total biobased value-added, fluctuated before 2012, but since then due to an increasing focus high value added products (IEA, 2020) an increase of the added value is observed from 6.5 to 9.7 billion euro.
+The value added of biobased chemicals, which is around 1.5% of the total biobased value-added, fluctuated before 2012.
+Since then, due to an increasing focus on high value added products (IEA, 2020), an increase of the added value is observed from 6.5 to 10.5 billion euro.

 Associated SDG targets